-There is plenty of seating inside and outside (which is very enjoyable on a nice day).
-We sat outside and ordered the Gebackener Schäfskase auf Tomaten-sugo (baked cheese in tomato sauce), Gratinierter Ziegenkäse auf Orangen-Chili-Marmelade (goat cheese with orange chili jam), Pikante Lamm-Häckballchen (lamb meatballs in rosemary and tomato sauce), and Coquille St. Jacques – Jakobsmuscheln (Scallops in basil sauce with lemon and saffron).
+One of our favorite restaurants in Cologne!
+There is a ton of inside and outside seating, so we have never had to wait for a table.
+We have enjoyed the atmosphere both inside and outside equally – just depending on the weather.
+Our favorite dishes include Gebackener Schäfskase auf Tomaten-sugo (baked cheese in tomato sauce), Gratinierter Ziegenkäse auf Orangen-Chili-Marmelade (goat cheese with orange chili jam), Pikante Lamm-Häckballchen (lamb meatballs in rosemary and tomato sauce), and Coquille St. Jacques – Jakobsmuscheln (Scallops in basil sauce with lemon and saffron).
 Each plate is 4 or 5 Euros, so you can’t go wrong ordering a few dishes written in German and hoping for the best.
 That was our approach and everything turned out delicious.

 This pub/restaurant has a very relaxed atmosphere which gives you a true feeling of Cologne.
 There will likely not be any tourists at the pub, however the servers will still be genuinely friendly as you stumble through the 5 German words you know.
 Here the only German you need to know is: Hänchen.
 Go here for dinner and order the hänchen and pommes frites (roasted chicken and French fries) for about 9 Euros.
 After ordering the local Kölsch, you will leave with a 10 Euros meal for dinner.